a. Parents as the primary educators.

 Values Education Column.
 Education Review November 2001

-Students from Years 3-12 are involved in a wide variety of community service experiences.
+Students are involved in a wide variety of community service experiences.
 Theory about serving others is insufficient; young people need to develop the wherewithal to be persons of action, not nice idealists.
 Virtues are essentially habits of action.

 Tutors are teachers, who apart from their classroom teaching take on an additional professional task that requires specific study and expertise.
 They are selected to fulfill this task according to individual preference, professional commitments, and personal suitability for working with individual students and parents.
 But all members of staff, whether they are tutors or not, are involved in a team approach based on the common awareness that they are educators of the whole person, above all, by their personal example of their own virtues.